Frequently Asked Questions

 Where can I find out more about Windows 10 and/or Office 2016?

 If you haven't seen Windows 10 or would like to learn more about it, Microsoft have a useful online demonstration here and a summary of its features here.
 A few of the features of Windows 10 will be disabled within the University environment such as Cortana and Edge, but you'll get a good idea of how our computers will look and feel.

-They have also produced some handy guides which take you through the key differences, and you’ll find them here: https://www.dur.ac.uk/cis/faqs/?faqcategory=622
+You can find some handy guides which take you through the key differences here: https://www.dur.ac.uk/cis/faqs/?faqcategory=622

 Microsoft’s own support web pages have a lot of good information too, you'll find a whole range of online training courses, videos and tutorials from Microsoft here.

 You'll also find quick start guides for Office applications here: